kasir-barati/you-say/README.md

 # you-say

-For local development and starting app in Docker we need `FUSIONAUTH_HOST=http://fusionauth:9011` but for e2e we need to change it to `FUSIONAUTH_HOST=http://localhost:9011` because of how docker containers see each other.

 ## Integrate with editors

 Enhance your Nx experience by installing [Nx Console](https://nx.dev/nx-console) for your favorite editor.
 Nx Console